-4.5 Building physics energy advisor (energy advisor)
+4.6 Building physics energy advisor (energy advisor)

 The energy advisor is responsible for a correct renovation design in terms of energy and building physics.
 He supports the design team in the orientation phase, deepening phase and transaction phase with advice and energy balance calculations.
 In the construction phase he supports the technical process supervisor with V&V measures and during commissioning he provides verification calculations for comparison with measurement data for optimizing building functions.
-He also provides the necessary project documentation for energy label sign-off and EnerPHit certification.
+If desired, he also provides the necessary project documentation for a new energy label and for EnerPHit certification.

-- Support elaboration of CRS / customer expectations: provide functional specifications for energy, comfort, indoor climate with associated performance indicators; - Assess current situation and energy design / calculate energy performance of renovation scenarios through DesignPH/ PHPP; - Calculate heating and cooling requirements and advice on technical installation capacities; - Supply input parameters for TCO calculation; - Provide information for external verification (EnerPHit certification etc.).
+- Support elaboration of CRS/ customer expectations: provide functional specifications for energy, comfort, indoor climate with associated performance indicators; - Assess current situation and energy design/calculate energy performance of renovation scenarios through DesignPH/PHPP; - · Calculate heating and cooling requirements and advice on technical installation capacities; - · Supply input parameters for TCO/housing costs calculation; - · Provide information for external verification (EnerPHit certification etc.).

-- Support technical elaboration of the selected renovation design; - Fine-tune energy balance calculation; - · Give advice on the technical design; - Supply input parameters for elaborating TCO calculations; - Support implementation of V&V plan; - Provide information for external control (EnerPHit certification etc.).
+- · Support technical elaboration of the selected renovation design; - · Fine-tune energy balance calculation; - · Give advice on the technical design; - · Supply input parameters for elaborating TCO/housing costs calculations; - · Support implementation of V&V plan; - · Provide information for external control (EnerPHit certification etc.).

-- Give advice for installation engineering; - Supply input parameters for TCO-calculation; - Provide support in drafting minimum requirements for maintenance measures; - Support implementation of V&V plan for the renovation design: - Support the drafting of performance agreements for the renovation (off-take agreement); - Provide / prepare documentation for EnerPHit certification, for calculating the national energy requirements and for the renovation file.
+- Give advice for installation engineering; - · Supply input parameters for TCO/housing costs calculation; - · Provide support in drafting minimum requirements for maintenance measures; - · Support implementation of V&V plan for the renovation design; - · Support the drafting of performance agreements for the renovation (off-take agreement); - · Provide/prepare documentation for calculating the national energy requirements, for the renovation dossier and, if desired, for EnerPHit certification.